FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Spectator room=The chat room for spectators.
 Appears in a box to the left-hand side on analysis pages, as well as games pages while the game is playing.
 Example: http://lichess.org/vyvcbk8s

+Chat=Start a conversation with a player.
+Appears in the user tooltip when hovering a user name.

+Please be nice in the chat!=Chat input placeholder, encouraging players to behave.
+Visible in every chat, like on http://lichess.org/tournament/summer15.
+Keep it short so it fits in the input box.

 Compose message=Another word for this could be "Create message".
 This is a link on the left-hand side of http://lichess.org/inbox.
 Please follow the standard set by popular email clients such as GMail or Outlook in translating this sentence.

 No new messages=This is the text that appears when you mouseover the mail icon at the top, but have no new messages to read.